-Pixie dust tends to lose it’s luster when you have to buy something just to get through the day, so let’s save some money and magic with this Disney Cruise packing list.
-This packing list includes everything you’ll need to cruise in style, along with some extra magic items that are specific to Disney Cruise Line.
+Pixie dust tends to lose its luster when you have to buy something just to get through the day, so let’s save some money and magic with this Disney Cruise packing list.
+If you’re wondering what to pack for a Disney Cruise, this list includes everything you’ll need to cruise in style, along with some extra magic items that are specific to Disney Cruise Line.

 Print this list and check off each item as you put it in your suitcase.
 Save the On-Deck/Day Bag portion to take with you as a quick checklist before you leave your stateroom each day.